Cray-HPE/docs-csm/operations/security_and_authentication/API_Authorization.md

 ## `user`

+**NOTE:** UAS and User Access Instances are deprecated in CSM 1.5.2 and will be removed in CSM 1.6.

 Authorized for a subset of endpoints to allow users to create and use [User Access Instances (UAIs)](../../glossary.md#user-access-instance-uai), run jobs, view job results, and use capsules.